A simple and delicious recipe for basic crêpes, or thin French pancakes. Recipe with step-by-step photos.

-- Measure the flour, sugar and salt into a bowl.
+- Measure the flour, sugar and salt into a large bowl.

-- Pour the milk into a large measuring jug and gently whisk in the eggs.
+- Pour the milk into a large measuring jug.

 - Slowly pour the wet ingredients into the dry ingredients and gently whisk until everything is incorporated and there are no lumps.
 Be careful not to over-whisk the mixture.